chrsjxn/chrsjxn-io/src/Markdown/AddingMarkdownToSvelte.md

 ### Step 3: Rendering some sample Markdown

 With those config updates, we should now be able to render Markdown inside of our Svelte app.
-So let's build a Markdown component to render that content.
+So let's build a Markdown component to render that content!

 We'll take in our Markdown string as a prop (`markdown`) for now.
 That lets us test with a static string, and we can update the app to read Markdown from files or a CMS in the future.